-Are More photographers turning more towards video these days?
+Are photographers leaning more towards/adding video these days?

-Before I go into the importance of video, take a look at a short, amateur home video that I made for my wife just before Christmas after a traumatic couple of years.
+Before I go into the importance of video (in my life anyway), take a look at a short, amateur home video below.
+I made this for my wife just before Christmas after a traumatic couple of years.
 It was made to show her that life goes on and that we are a strong, united and loving family.

 This is 16 years of being together in around 4 minutes.

-It took me months to go through over 140,000 files on my family hard drive to put this together and we even went back to the same playground in Spain after 10 years to film a couple of clips on the very same swings etc.
+It took me months to go through over 140,000 files on my family hard drive to put this together.
+We even went back to the same playground in Spain after 10 years.
+This was to film a couple of clips on the very same swings that we played on originally.

-I will use anything to hand to record video because for the really important things in life, it isn’t the quality of the camera or footage but the experiences you are recording that matters.
+I will use anything to hand to record video.
+For the really important things in life, it isn't the quality of the camera or footage but the experiences you are recording that matters.

-When I first started writing online in 2004 and then with my websites such as All Things Photography in February 2005 (yes, we are 12 years old at the time of writing this), there were barely any photos online let alone any videos.
+I first started writing online in 2004.
+Then with my websites such as All Things Photography in February 2005 (yes, we are 12 years old at the time of writing this), there were barely any photos online let alone any videos.

-Around that time, I remember learning how to optimise and upload single images to my websites (ATP and my personal site www.nickstubbs.com).
+Around that time, I remember learning how to optimise and upload single images to my websites.
+These included my personal site www.nickstubbs.com.
 It was a fascinating, sometimes lengthy process and one that seemed to evolve incredibly quickly.

-This, along with Google’s ever-changing algorithms, meant I had to constantly change the way I did things, learn more HTML coding and the way I uploaded and optimised those images was always on the move.
-Photo galleries and the ease of how we upload them today didn’t exist.
+This, along with Google's algorithm changes, meant I had to constantly change the way I did things.
+I had to learn more HTML coding and the way I uploaded and optimised those images was always on the move.
+Photo galleries and the ease of how we upload them today didn't exist.

 Facebook was still in its infancy and only used by around 1200 Harvard campus members in early 2004.
-It only reached UK shores in October 2005 and it took time for me to sign up as I was looking into “MySpace” (RIP) and other social media sites at the time.
+It only reached UK shores in October 2005 and it took time for me to sign up.
+I was looking into "MySpace" (RIP) and other social media sites at the time.

-The YouTube domain name “YouTube.com” was activated on February 14, 2005, just 5 days after ATP and it wasn’t until 2006 that it became well known around the world particularly when Google purchased YouTube on October 9th 2006.
+The YouTube domain name "YouTube.com" was activated on February 14, 2005, just 5 days after ATP.
+It wasn't until 2006 that it became well known around the world.
+Particularly when Google purchased YouTube on October 9th 2006.

-When online video started to become popular in 2006, YouTube was just another player in a host of online video sharing/hosting sites as those outlined in this article from November 25 2006…how things have changed.
+When online video started to become popular in 2006, YouTube was just another player.
+A small player in a host of online video sharing/hosting sites.
+Some of these are outlined in this article from November 25 2006.
+How things have changed.

-Before really exploring YouTube, I remember researching many different ways to get my videos online and ended up using an expensive hosting service that also meant I had to do a lot of coding to get it to work properly but they did have some cool features.
+Before really exploring YouTube, I remember researching many different ways to get my videos online.
+I ended up using an expensive hosting service that also meant I had to do a lot of coding to get it to work properly.
+However, they did have some cool features.

-This volume of work also meant I was tied into them for a while but I always knew that online video would be big so I persevered.
+This volume of work also meant I was tied into them for a while.
+However, I always knew that online video would be big so I persevered.

-I started thinking about more getting into commercial digital video in 2007 with my article The Future of Photography and with the Nikon D90 (released August 27, 2008) and its 720p high definition video function, everything changed.
+I started thinking about more getting into commercial digital video in 2007.
+This was mentioned in my article The Future of Photography and with the Nikon D90 (released August 27, 2008) and its 720p high definition video function, everything changed.

-DSLR video was then catapulted into the stratosphere with the release of the Canon EOS 5D Mark II (one of which I still own today) with its crystal clear, clean, full frame, full 1080p HD video output!
+DSLR video was then catapulted into the stratosphere with the release of the Canon EOS 5D Mark II.
+I still own one of these today with its crystal clear, clean, full frame, full 1080p HD video output!

 I was then hooked on video and saw massive potential going forward.

-My first foray into video (or cine film) was at the age of around 11 or 12 when I discovered a box full of old family cine films.
-I spent hours playing them on our family cine projector onto any white wall, door or sheet that I could find.
+My first foray into video (or cine film) was at the age of around 11 or 12.
+This was when I discovered a box full of old family cine films.
+Hours were spent playing them on our family cine projector onto any white wall, door or sheet that I could find.

 At 18 years old, I filmed my first "commercial" (family) production.

-It was Live Aid day in 1985 which also happened to be my grandparents’ Golden Wedding anniversary AND the hottest day of the year.
-We had a fantastic family garden party with caterers, family over from Denmark (we hit the front page of the local paper with the headline “Invasion of Danes”) and a huge gathering of friends and family.
+It was Live Aid day in 1985 which also happened to be my grandparents' Golden Wedding anniversary.
+It was also the hottest day of the year.
+We had a fantastic family garden party with caterers, family over from Denmark.
+We even hit the front page of the local paper with the headline "Invasion of Danes" with our huge gathering of friends and family.

 What a day (Queen stole the show…see you back here in 24 minutes ; )

-I filmed every moment I could on VHS tape including talking/messing about with family members, a few of which are no longer with us, and I even filmed some of the day from the roof of our house right through to the early hours of the morning.
+I filmed every moment I could on VHS tape including talking/messing about with family members.
+Sadly, a few of these are no longer with us, and I even filmed some of the day from the roof of our house right through to the early hours of the morning.

 I think this event is what spurred me on to become a professional photographer and later, get heavily involved with video.
-I now explain to my clients not what having an event filmed should mean to them now, but further down the track as they and their children/grandchildren enjoy looking back in decades to come.
+Now I explain to my clients not what having an event filmed should mean to them now, but further down the track.
+Video becomes priceless as they and their children/grandchildren enjoy looking back in decades to come.

-I bought my first digital video “DV tape” camera in 2001 in Spain for about 350,000 pesetas or £1400 just before the Euro kicked in (and I won another one at a works dinner which I subsequently sold to a client).
+I bought my first digital video "DV tape" camera in 2001 in Spain.
+This cost about 350,000 pesetas or £1400 just before the Euro kicked in.
+Amazingly, I won another one at a works dinner which I subsequently sold to a client).
 I think I was one of the only people in our 150 or so workforce that had a video camera and I took it everywhere.

-I recorded so much from that amazing time living in Gran Canaria including what happened on this day when I was out fishing with some of the other managers.
+So much was recorded from that amazing time living in Gran Canaria including what happened on this day when I was out fishing with some of the other managers.
 Magic!

-I did my first two jumps at 19, then 2 more at 24 and then at 27, I took it seriously and got myself qualified as a fully fledged skydiver via the RAPS course.
+I did my first two jumps at 19, then 2 more at 24 and then at 27.
+Starting to take it seriously, I got myself qualified as a fully fledged skydiver via the RAPS course.
 After a year or two, I was aiming to become a skydive cameraman and was doing various practice jumps.

-One fateful day I jumped with another cameraman filming me (I was still fairly new to the sport and only recently qualified) as I was practising freeflying (sitflying…freefalling in a sitting position).
+One fateful day I jumped with another cameraman filming me.
+Note: I was still fairly new to the sport and only recently qualified.
+I was practising freeflying (sitflying...freefalling in a sitting position).

 The long and short of it is that I messed up the jump, pulled the wrong handle and lost my main parachute before it had even opened.
 I had difficulty in finding the reserve but managed to pull it around 4 seconds from impact.

-In 2001, whilst living in Spain, we were broken into and the toe rags stole our video player in which was a tape that had all my skydiving videos on…I was devastated.
+In 2001, whilst living in Spain, we were broken into and the toe rags stole our video player.
+Inside that player was a tape that had all my skydiving videos on...I was devastated.
 All the other stuff they took means nothing, I would give anything to have that tape back.

 17 years after the event and 8 years after we left Spain, I was looking through all of my old DV (digital video) tapes.
 I came across one where I was testing a new Sony DV camera I had just bought and for some reason, I was filming my TV.